NBA Power Rankings Heading into 2017 All-Star Game

 After all, he noted on Feb.
 11 that the Chicago Bulls had gone 15 straight games with single-digit three-point makes.
 And then he relayed how Jimmy Butler made 15 free throws for the fourth time this season on Feb.
 14, something only Michael Jordan has ever done in Bulls history.

-How he managed to miss the fact that Chicago lost three straight games last week by at least 15 points for the first time since 2009 is beyond me.
+(How he managed to miss the fact that Chicago lost three straight games last week by at least 15 points for the first time since 2009 is beyond me.)

 Numerology aside, Chicago has been in a tough spot lately.
 Wins over the Raptors and Celtics stopped the three-game skid, but this is still a team heading into the break with injury concerns surrounding Dwyane Wade and no clear point guard.